scifir/scifir-units/README.md

 #### Custom dimensions

-A custom dimension is a dimension of any name, with any derived dimensions, that can be defined inside each project that uses scifir-units.
+A custom dimension is a dimension of any name, with any number of base dimensions, that can be defined inside each project that uses scifir-units.
 To use custom dimensions, just initialize a scalar_unit or any vector_unit class with a name different than the default dimensions.

 The dimension::type enum contains for the custom dimensions the values CUSTOM, CUSTOM_FULL_SYMBOL and CUSTOM_BASIC.